 Frequently Asked Questions (and answers)

-Thank you for your interest and enthusiasm for the Letter Carriers’ Food Drive!
+Thank you for your interest and enthusiasm for the Letter Carriers’ Stamp Out Hunger® Food Drive!
 Here are some answers to some frequently asked questions (FAQs):

 When do I put out the food?
 On the second Saturday of May, just set out your non-perishable food well before your letter carrier’s normal pick-up time.
 The earlier the better!
 Note that he or she will be delivering and collecting mail as usual, on top of collecting food donations, so that pickup time could be slightly later than usual.
 Your letter carrier might also have helpers.
 A good rule of thumb is to have the bags by your mailbox by 9 a.m.

 Is there anything I shouldn’t donate?
-Please do not donate frozen food, homemade food or home-canned items, or food in glass jars.
+Please do not donate frozen food, homemade food or home-canned items.
+Please do not donate items that have expired or are in glass containers.
 In keeping with good food-handling and food-safety procedures, food that is opened, damaged, out of code or does not have the official ingredients included will be discarded by the food bank in the sorting process.

 Do I need to use a special bag?
 No!
 No special bags are needed.
 Paper is sturdy and tends to hold more food, while plastic holds up better if it gets wet (in the rain, etc.).
 Cloth bags or boxes are also fine.
 So it’s your choice.
 And most bags and boxes can be easily recycled.
-We’ll take anything you leave out!
+Your letter carrier will gladly take anything you leave out!

 I received a special Food Drive bag in the mail; do I have to use only that bag?
 You can if you want to, but any old bag is just fine.
 (See above.)